-Meet Sheila Snow.
-Sheila has dabbled in the world of games for quite a while now, but only started playing video games seriously earlier this year when a good friend of hers told her to try it out.
+Some gamers we talked to have dabbled in the world of games for quite a while now, but only started playing video games seriously earlier this year when a good friend of hers told her to try it out.
 What she didn’t realize was that gaming would also do wonders for her mental health.

-Sheila used to experience intense mood swings.
+They used to experience intense mood swings.
 On her down days, she’d sometimes feel so bad that she didn’t even want to leave her condo.
 Although she didn’t feel like going out, there were days when she’d still want to talk to people.
 Interacting with other players really helped in this regard.

 While we wouldn’t go as far as saying she is completely healthy now, gaming has significantly helped in reducing the stress and anxiety that she used to feel on a daily basis.
 This really isn’t that surprising, seeing as how video games have been used as a treatment for mental health issues since 1975.